josedv82/matuR/README.md

 It is beyond the scope of this package to discuss the different methods available for the assessment of maturation in young athletes.
 The goal of this repository is to present **matuR**, a package that provide a simple framework for professionals working with young athletes to calculate common maturation metrics and quick visual reports to help facilitate interpretation of the results.

-The are two methods implemented for the assessment of maturation.
-The *Khamis-Roche* and the *maturity offset* methods.
+The two methods implemented in **matuR** for the assessment of maturation are the 1) *Khamis-Roche* and 2) *maturity offset* methods.
 For further details about this methodology, please see the reference section at the bottom of this page.

 # Installation